tthorntone/AdNauseam-Wiki/Memory-footprint:-what-happens-inside-µBlock-after-installation.md

 1. If an update is needed, µBlock will flush from memory all filters and reload with the latest version
     - This will causes another round of short-term memory churning, which short-term memory will be garbage-collected eventually
     - Again, all this short term memory churning causes µBlock's baseline memory footprint to grow further
+    - (You can disable auto-update if you want)
 1. **Seven minutes later**, assuming no change in selection of filter lists, or change in the content of selected filter lists, µBlock will make a selfie
     - A selfie allows µBlock to skip the parsing/sorting of data next time it loads
     - Generating the selfie also causes short-term memory churning, which short-term memory will be garbage-collected eventually